-The Project’s motto is one client at a time - but with a view to zeroing in and showcasing the kinds of advocacy that can make a difference for other similarly-situated inmates and offenders.
+The Project’s motto is one client at a time, with a view to zeroing in and showcasing the kinds of advocacy that can make a difference for other similarly-situated incarcerated and justice-impact individuals.
 The Project’s work includes:

-- Clemency Applications on behalf of federal and state inmates
+- Clemency Applications on behalf of federal and state incarcerated individuals:

-- Compassionate Release Applications for inmates who are elderly, of limited capacity or facing unexpected family obligations
+- Compassionate Release Applications for incarcerated individuals who are elderly, of limited capacity or facing unexpected family obligations:

-- “Second Look” Litigation identifying and developing novel legal routes to a judicial “second look” at the integrity of the sentence an inmate is serving
+- “Second Look” Litigation identifying and developing novel legal routes to a judicial “second look” at the integrity of the sentence an incarcerated individual is serving:

-- Sentencing Advocacy Practicum exploring cutting-edge sentencing advocacy through hands-on representation of clients in a unique interdisciplinary law class
+- Clemency Project Clinic exploring cutting-edge clemency advocacy through hands-on representation of clients in a unique interdisciplinary law class: see course information;

-- Clemency Advocacy for Defendants and Inmates promoting expanded use of clemency powers, development of “second look” procedures, and sophisticated mitigation advocacy
+- Clemency Advocacy for Incarcerated Individuals promoting expanded use of clemency powers, development of “second look” procedures, and sophisticated mitigation advocacy:

 see e.g. Prof. Murray Participates in Panel with U.S. Pardon Attorney Liz Oyer about President Biden's Marijuana Pardons and Prof. Murray Participates in Panel on Federal Clemency and Compassionate Release in Second Chances Symposium at University of Chicago Law School